Join today

 Introduction to SDR Hacking

-In this course, we will introduce all the important concepts around radio and Software-Defined Radio with quiz questions, and practical exercises to make you understand how Software-Defined Radio works, how to make your observations the right way with existant tools, and save plenty of time if you are trying to identify and analyse a signal over-the-air.
+This course will introduce all the essential concepts around Radio and Software-Defined Radio with quiz questions and practical exercises.
+Here will teach how Software-Defined Radio works, how to make your observations correctly with existing tools, and save plenty of time if you are trying to identify and analyze a signal over the air.

 Format